shame

 Unfortunately, shame is a part of drug or alcohol abuse.
 You realize quickly that even though you may have support, you are up against the stigma of a disease that is often not talked about.

 The user feels shame about his dependence on drugs or alcohol.
-The family feels shame about a problem that is now out of their control.
+The family feels ashamed about a problem that is now beyond their control.

-When my life was going into a downward cycle, I felt the sting of shame and I’m sure most other parents in similar situations feel the same. way.
-I questioned my skills as a parent.
+When my life was going into a downward cycle, I felt the sting of shame, and I’m sure most other parents in similar situations feel the same. way.
+I questioned my parenting skills.

 Many feel anxious and stressed because they sense that they have failed as a parent, the most important job a person could ever have.

-Facing and accepting feelings of guilt and shame allow you to move on.
+Facing and accepting feelings of guilt and shame allows you to move on.
 Guilt is a little easier, while shame may have deeper roots and need more work.
-Recognizing our feeling of shame are the first steps towards healing.
+Recognizing our feelings of shame is the first step towards healing.

 Guilt is the belief that one has done something wrong or bad.
 Shame is the belief that one is wrong or bad.

 Using drugs or alcohol is a way to numb yourself from feelings that you don’t want to face.
-It’s a short-term quick fix which misleads a person into feeling more comfortable.
+It’s a short-term, quick fix that misleads a person into feeling more comfortable.

 Guilt involves a violation of an external rule or standard that can be redressed by restitution or an apology.
 Shame, however, slices uninvited through the ego boundary to inflict a deep wound on the self that is experienced as an “inner torment” or a sickness of the soul.
 Shame patrols the boundary between our public and private lives.” ~ Garrett O’Connor, M.D.- Betty Ford Institute